CyVerse-learning-materials/foss/docs/02_project_management.md

 ???
 Question "What are established roles and responsibilities of collaborative teams?”

 ???
-“What are some uses of a Project Governance Document?”
+Question “What are some uses of a Project Governance Document?”

     ???
 Info "Answers"